bx3/shannon_cpp/README.md

 where 2 is a graph component index
 ```

-### CMD<sparse-flow>
+### CMD/<sparse-flow>
-CMD<sparse-flow> takes node,edge,path files as its inputs (for example node0,edge0,path0 ), then build a de-bruijn graph to run sparse flow algorithm.
+CMD/<sparse-flow> takes node,edge,path files as its inputs (for example node0,edge0,path0 ), then build a de-bruijn graph to run sparse flow algorithm.
 It generates reconstructed transcriptome.

 ```
 ./Shannon_RNASeq_Cpp sparse-flow --node_path path_to_node --edge_path path_to_edge --path_path path_to_path --output_path output_fasta_path
 ```

-### CMD<multi-graph>
+### CMD\<multi-graph>
-CMD<multi-graph> processes multiple components at the same time, use **-t** to specify the number of process where each process contains two threads, hence **-t 2** would allow 4 components running at the same time.
+CMD\<multi-graph> processes multiple components at the same time, use **-t** to specify the number of process where each process contains two threads, hence **-t 2** would allow 4 components running at the same time.
 Three modes are allowd
 ```
 multi-bridge    run multi-bridge algorithm on multiple components sparse-flow     run sparse-flow algorithm on all output graphs from multi-bridge